roseline124/pr-title-convention/README.md

   # merge commit, and it's easy to commit this by mistake.
 Enable this option
   # to also validate the commit message for one commit PRs.
   validateSingleCommit: true
+  # choose action the way to validate pr title
+  # you can choose 'comment' | 'autofix'. default is 'comment'
+  # comment: comment on pr when the validation was failed
+  # autofix: automatically fix pr title when validation was failed
+  action: comment
 ```

 ## Event triggers